-• Allow the pupil/student the opportunity to present their case once evidence has been
+Allow the pupil/student the opportunity to present their case once evidence has been

-- Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's/student's wellbeing has been compromised, or they have been subjected to bullying. - Take into consideration whether the pupil/student has received multiple suspensions or is approaching the legal limit of 45 suspended days per school year, and whether suspension is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess students who demonstrate consistently poor behaviour.
+- Students views and feelings will always be sought. - Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's/student's wellbeing has been compromised, or they have been subjected to bullying. - Take into consideration whether the pupil/student has received multiple suspensions or is approaching the legal limit of 45 suspended days per school year, and whether suspension is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess students who demonstrate consistently poor behaviour.